DivyanshCh39/Driver-Unwanted-Pose-Detection-System/README.md

 - Integrate with vehicle systems for automatic intervention
 - Add support for multi-driver environments
 - Improve accuracy with larger datasets
-- Deploy on edge devices (e.g., Raspberry Pi, Jetson Nano)
+- Deploy on edge devices (e.g., Raspberry Pi)

 ---

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change.

----

 ## 📄 License

 This project is licensed under the MIT License.

----

-Let me know if you’d like a matching `requirements.txt`, sample `main.py`, or a project logo to go with this.
-I can also help you write a short project summary for your resume or LinkedIn.